Calb-H/leet/6-zigzag-conversion/README.md

 <h2><a href="https://leetcode.com/problems/zigzag-conversion">Zigzag Conversion</a></h2> <img src='https://img.shields.io/badge/Difficulty-Medium-orange' alt='Difficulty: Medium' /><hr><p>The string <code>&quot;PAYPALISHIRING&quot;</code> is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)</p>

+<h3>My comment:</h3>
+I did this in the most difficult way.
+It would have been easier to slosh an index back and forth between [0, numRows) to select an entry in an array of strings or character vectors to append to, and then concatenate those new character segments.
+The implementation there seems like it might be more performant because it has less conditionals per group, having to essentially allocate the solution string twice may slow things down, and definitely uses more memory.

+Despite the original (automated commit) this does not take 10ms.
+On the first resubmission I got a 4ms time.
+At speeds like this with LeetCode's benchmarking, most of the result is error.

 <pre>
 P   A   H   N
 A P L S I I G